 The park is also home to some beautiful scenery, so be sure to take some time to enjoy the views.
 The best time to visit Slide Rock State Park is in the spring and fall when the temperatures are mild.
 Summertime can be pretty hot, and winter can be quite cold, so those times may not be ideal.

 See Related: Things to Do in Page, Arizona

 14. Verde Canyon Railroad

-Verde Canyon Railroad is a great place to take your family for a unique and family fun experience.
-The railroad offers some of the best views of the Arizona landscape, and it’s a great way to explore the area.
+Verde Canyon Railroad is a great place to take your family for a unique and family-fun experience.
+The railroad offers some of the best views of the Arizona landscape and is a great way to explore the area.